Configuration

 Descriptor fieldPublished fieldPurpose

-frontend.config.auth.authTypeauth.authTypeBrowser auth mode: simple, cognito, or delegated.
+frontend.config.auth.authTypeauth.authTypeBrowser auth mode: app-hosted bundle, simple, cognito, or delegated.

 frontend.config.auth.apiBaseauth.apiBaseAuth proxy base path for delegated/custom auth flows.